tonymamo/getpackup/src/pages/blog/2020-11-23-suv-sleeping-platform-a-diy-guide-to-sleeping-inside.md

 Climbers, skiers, surfers, hikers, accountants… calling all dirtbags!
 Are you looking for a way to stealth camp and move quickly through regions?
 Have you spent too many miserable nights in a swimming pool of a tent?
 Is your boyfriend deathly afraid of racoons?
 Would your acquaintances describe you as homeless?

 If you answered “I guess?” to any of the questions above, you’re in luck!
 We’re about to walk you through a simple and awesome modular sleeping platform build for your car or SUV.
-After countless hours of planning, and several major rabbit holes, we’ve put together what we think is the best and simplest design for getting out car camping in comfort of a hard side vehicle.
+After countless hours of planning, and several major rabbit holes, we’ve put together what we think is the best and simplest design for getting out car camping in the comfort of a hard side vehicle.
 This design was created with three goals in mind:

-**Modular -** Twin platform sections allow for easy additional/removal from the vehicle and allow the rear seats to work with a single platform remaining in the trunk area.
+**Modular -** Twin platform sections allow for easy addition/removal from the vehicle, and allow the rear seats to work with a single platform remaining in the trunk area.
 Removable legs allow for the platform to be easily stored when not in use.

 **Space Efficient** - Raised sleeping platform allows for significant storage underneath.
 Under-bed storage containers work great with the build.
 Take the containers out and store them under your actual bed at home when not in use.